 How Can I Help Stop The Spread?

-Wear A Mask in Public - In Pennsylvania, masks must be worn whenever anyone leaves home.
-Masks are mandatory in all public spaces.
+Wear A Mask - In Pennsylvania, masks must be worn indoors and outdoors when outside of the home.

 Wash Your Hands - Washing your hands is one of the most important steps you can take in staying healthy.
 When you wash, make sure you: